JAWorsfold/CV/README.md

 ##### Data Science and Analysis
 - Advising and collaborating with Data Scientists on their code, for example, working on a `Python` package to contain any commonly used code across repositories.
 For example, a `Neo4j` wrapper class to make connecting and reading data more abstract and user friendly.
-- Working closely with the Product Manager to capture useful usage statistics on the product.
-For example, by re-writing MongoDB queries and utilising JavaScript to do complex queries to gain further insight and present data more effectively.
+- Working closely with the Product Manager to capture useful usage statistics on the product, for example, by re-writing MongoDB queries and utilising JavaScript to do complex queries to gain further insight.

 ___
 ### IT Developer | Mott MacDonald | Croydon
 #### 09/2018 - 09/2020

 ##### Corporate Applications Development:
-- Designed and developed a program (`Java 8`, `TDD`, `Maven`) to integrate data from our Legacy Enterprise Resource Planning (ERP) to our new Cloud Based ERP system.
-Applying `SOLID principles` the program made use of `Dependency Injection` and common `Design Patterns` including Factory, Consumer, and Producer patterns.
+- Designed and developed a program (`Java 8`, `TDD`, `Maven`) to integrate data from our legacy Enterprise Resource Planning (ERP) system to our new Cloud Based ERP.
+Applying `SOLID principles` the program made use of `Dependency Injection` and common `Design Patterns` including a Factory, Consumer, and Producer.
 In the process, creating a bespoke RESTful API library for making requests to the new ERP.
 - Analysed and developed a prototype procurement and purchasing integration between ServiceNow and our ERP.
 Written in `JavaScript`, the integration utilised RESTful APIs, complex workflows, business rules and SMTP servers.
-- Cloud based back-end development of extensions - in `Java` with `XML` configurations - to our ERP (PaaS).
-Acting as the lead technical expert on extensions, despite only being with the company for a short time.
-Highlighting my ability to grasp new technologies.
+- Cloud based back-end development of extensions - in `Java` with `XML` configurations - to our PaaS ERP.
+Acting as the lead technical expert on extensions, despite only being with the company for a short time, highlighting my ability to grasp new technologies.
 - Designing, developing, and deploying bespoke integrations with our ERP.
 Utilising Java (8 and above) and recent improvements in `Object Oriented` and `Functional` Programming such as: `Streams`, `Lambdas`, and `Monads`.
 - Developing electronic forms in JavaScript, Java, and `PL/SQL` with a focus on UI and UX.

-##### Software Development Life Cycle:
-- Led the first in-house release of a new extended version of our ERP system.
-Conducted the merging, deployment and testing (integration, system, helped with regression) of the new code base in our Staging and UAT environments.
-- Participated in `Agile` development, mainly `Scrum` with elements of `Kanban`, frequently deputising for the Scrum master during Stand-ups and Sprint Retrospectives.
-- Worked closely with our Operations team to support the business in the day-to-day use of our systems.
-Often taking calls directly with users to gather user stories and provide technical advice.
-- Analysed Product Backlog items in order to effectively estimate – via `planning poker` – the effort/ time to develop.
-In addition to undertaking technical feasibility analysis of more complex items.
-- Engaged in all forms of testing including `unit testing`, `integration testing`, `system testing`, `regression testing`, `user acceptance testing` and `smoke testing`, as well as regularly `peer reviewing` the work of other developers.

 ___
 ### Web and Communications Officer | Imperial College London, Department of Computing